AKGenWeb The US GenWeb Project

 This camp was established about 1905 at the head of small-boat navigation on the Bearpaw River.
 It had a post office in 1906 and again from 1929 to 1951 (Ricks, 1965, p.
 16).
 Description: site of mining camp, at junction of Moose Creek and Bearpaw River, 18 mi.
 E of Chilchukabena Lake, Tanan Low.

-History: name published as railroad station on a timetable in 1922.
+Ferry was published as railroad station on a timetable in 1922.
 Earlier, the place was listed as Nenana River on a Seattle Chamber of Commerce promotion folder.
-Description: population 31, mile 371.2 on The Alaska RR., at Nenana River, 39 mi.
-S of Nenana; Alaska Range.
-Located on USGS Fairbanks A-5 map.
+Located in northern Denali Borough at mile 371.2 on The Alaska RR., at Nenana River, 39 mi.
+S of Nenana.

 History: Name of a flag stop reported by the Alaska RR. on its 1922 timetable.
 Description: mile 355.7 on The Alaska Rr., W of Nenana River, 2 mi.
 S of Healy, Alaska Range.

 Village established as a mining camp about 1905; named after the Healy Creek.
-Because of its nearness to the Alaska RR. right-of-way, it became a RR. station and supply point.
+Because of its nearness to the Alaska RR right-of-way, it became a RR station and supply point.
 The "Healy Fork" post office was established in 1921 (Ricks, 1965, p.
 25).
 Its population was 36 in 1930.
 It is a major coal mining supply center.
+Located on the Nenana River, northwest of the mouth of Healy Creek, at Mile 248.7, and 78 miles SSW of Fairbanks.

 Healy has many businesses that serve highway travelers and park visitors including a gas station, hotels, bed and breakfasts, restaurants, gift shops, auto repair shop, grocery store and RV parks.
 Many are open year-round.